csc-training/geocomputing_course/materials/own_project.md

 On project organization: [CodeRefinery lesson - Reproducible research](https://coderefinery.github.io/reproducible-research/organizing-projects/)<br>
 [CodeRefinery lesson - Modular code development](https://coderefinery.github.io/modular-type-along/instructor-guide/)

-## Making use of HPC resources

-* Just moving a script to HPC does not make it run faster
-*

 ## Moving from GUI to CLI/scripts